 - Modern machinery with robots and power savers

-Midlands based Chess Plastics have been in the business of plastic moulding for over 45 years, customers and suppliers have watched Chess Plastics expand from a small family operation to a 24-hour-a-day, seven-day-a-week success.
+Midlands based Chess Plastics have been in the business of plastic injection moulding for over 50 years.
+Customers and suppliers have watched Chess Plastics expand from a small family operation to a 24-hour-a-day, seven-day-a-week success.

 We are still owned and run by the Olden family who proudly employ a team of excellent employees many of whom contribute via lean manufacture to a culture synonymous with continuous improvements.